near/docs/docs/validator/staking.md

 - [Korean](/docs/validator/staking-kr)
 - Add your language too via [Github pull request](https://github.com/near/docs/pull/385)

 Validators have the opportunity to maintain the state of the blockchain and earn rewards.
-There are two types of validator setups:

 Validators currently start on *BetaNet* and you will use these BetaNet services to assit with setting and monitoring your validator: